 Counselling Sessions and fees

 Counselling sessions last for 50 minutes and costs £45 for individuals and £55 for couples.
 If you are meeting with me at my counselling practice in Knowle; fees are payable at each session.
-If we have agreed to work online, payments should be made by BACS in advance of each session.
+If we have agreed to work online, payments should be made by electronic transfer in advance of each session.

 I also offer online counselling sessions.
 You might consider online counselling if you have limited mobility, have difficulty accessing transport, feel safer talking to someone from your own home or you simply find it hard to fit a one-to-one meeting into a busy schedule.
 If you would like to access my online counselling service, please call on 07592 593 734 and I will be happy to discuss whether it might be right for you.